 Here we will give you several tips on how to prepare your RV for winter camping.
 Some things are more important for you to do than others, but all these tips can be helpful.

-1. Add Insulation to Your Camper
+1. Add Extra Insulation to Your Camper for Winter Camping and Living

 The first and most important thing for you to do is insulate your camper.
 Specifically, you need to add insulation to your windows and floors.
-One thing you can do to help insulate your camper is add rugs and thermal curtains to your RV.
+One thing you can do to help insulate your camper is to add rugs and thermal curtains to your RV.
 They will help trap heat inside your camper.
 Rugs are especially helpful because underneath the floor of your RV is cold earth.
 When you add rugs to the floor it creates an additional barrier to the floor.
 Additionally, the rug will feel more comfortable for your bare feet and keep them warmer than the bare floor.

 Windows are quite possibly the biggest problem when it comes to insulating your RV.
 It is easy for heat to seep out of the cracks at the outside of the window.
 As a result, you need to make sure that they are properly sealed.
 A quick way to fix your window problem is to cover them in bubble wrap or foam insulation boards.
 You can also hang heavy thermal curtains to cover the windows once you have insulated them in bubble wrap.